What is Biotechnology? Definition, Branches, Scope & Importance

-Hello friends, today we are in this article What is Biotechnology?
-If we study step by step, then friends, without wasting time, start studying.
+Hello friends, today we are in this article, What is Biotechnology?
+If we study step by step, friends, without wasting time, start learning.

 What is the definition of Biotechnology?